squatconf/manifest/README.md

 # What is SquatConf?

-Some of us are lucky enough to attend marvellous conventions, made with love by amazing people.
+Some of us are lucky enough to attend marvelous conventions, made with love by amazing people.
 Great events with top-notch speakers, incredible venues, and amazing parties.

 These conferences are run with huge contributions from volunteers, and financial support from sponsors, providing top-notch events at affordable prices.